LedgerHQ/ledger-live/libs/ledgerjs/packages/hw-app-btc/README.md

 BIP32 Path Handling for Bitcoin Wallets

-This module provides utility functions to handle BIP32 paths, which are commonly used in hierarchical deterministic (HD) wallets.
+This file provides utility functions to handle BIP32 paths, which are commonly used in hierarchical deterministic (HD) wallets.
 It includes functions to convert BIP32 paths to and from different formats, extract components from extended public keys (xpubs), and manipulate path elements.